 High School Program Director

-As High School Program Director Brittney provides guidance and manages the ChickTech High School Program (Kick Off Event & the Monthly Workshops), working closely with the company hosting the event, as well as the Workshop and Activities Manager when planning the event.
+As High School Program Director, Sarah provides guidance and manages the ChickTech High School Program (Kick Off Event & the Monthly Workshops), working closely with the company hosting the event as well as the Workshop and Activities Manager when planning the event.

 Sarah Doran is a UI developer from Cardinal Solutions who is currently working on an Angular project out at Duke Energy.
 Previous to this project, Sarah was a React developer on the Duke Energy employee portal redesign.